setzler/LMS/README.md

 - **SeDuMi:** This can be downloaded from https://github.com/sqlp/sedumi/archive/master.tar.gz.
 Note that it must be unpacked and saved to the Matlab general path before use.
 - **gloptipoly3:** This can be downloaded from http://homepages.laas.fr/henrion/software/gloptipoly3/gloptipoly3.zip.
 Note that it must be unpacked and saved to the Matlab general path before use.

-See the `postInstall` script of our CodeOcean capsule (discussed below) for an automated approach to download these two add-ons, unpack them, and add them to the Matlab general path.
+See the `postInstall` script of our Code Ocean capsule (discussed below) for an automated approach to download these two add-ons, unpack them, and add them to the Matlab general path.

 ### Instructions to Replicators